dcblack/sc-platform/async/ABOUT_ASYNC.md

 the same rate.
 SystemC may be slower (typical) or faster (possible) than the real world.
 It is a choice as to how accomplish this.
 Here is one thought:

 At the beginning of simulation, exchange data to establish a zero-point.
-The realworld may need to slip time in order to slow down for SystemC since we do not yet have a working Tardis.
+The real world may need to slip time in order to slow down for SystemC since we do not yet have a working TARDIS.
 SystemC will have an easier time slowing down.

 The `attr` attribute provides a simple 32-bit modifier or may indeed be the real data of a transfer.